 A big part of why mobility isn’t happening is education, which is the most basic requirement.
 There must be a qualified workforce before a company will relocate a facility to a new location.
 And no matter how motivated a person, relocating will not provide a job if they’re not qualified.

 Our public education system has failed to keep pace with the requirements of a new workforce.
-Colleges are not graduating enough students who qualified for the jobs of today.
+Colleges are not graduating enough students who are qualified for the jobs of today.
 And elementary and high schools are not educating their students for the more technically demanding job market.
 Computer programmer and software coder jobs are in great demand.
 And jobs in the trades, like welders, electricians, and machinist, remain unfilled due to the lack of qualified people.
 The evolving trend towards electric cars is creating demand for a new kind of automotive technician.

 To maintain our economic and technological leadership in the world we need to educate people so that there is a workforce that can do the jobs that are in demand.